drush-ops/drush/docs/bootstrap.md

     1. Global commandfiles are loaded.
 Commandfiles with a drush.services.yml are loaded later, during `bootstrap @full`.
     1. The command is dispatched via the Symfony Console component.

 Bootstrapping is done from a Symfony Console command hook.
-The different bootstrap levels are discribed below.
+The different bootstrap levels are described below.

 @bootstrap none
 -----------------------